 The hotel is within a short distance of route 101 and interstate 80 (which leads all the way to New York if you fancy a – fairly lengthy – road trip).
-Valet parking at the hotel costs $70 (plus tax) and $8 every 20 minutes for short term parking.
+Overnight valet parking at the hotel costs $70 (plus tax) and $8 every 20 minutes for short term parking.

 Worth getting out of bed for